Immunisation helps prevent infectious diseases. Find out what immunisations you need to protect yourself.

 It’s important to check you are up to date with your immunisations, especially if you’re leaving home for the first time, thinking of starting a family, beginning a career or travelling overseas.
 See the New Zealand Immunisation Schedule for a list of free immunisations and the ages at which they’re recommended.

 Diseases like measles and mumps can make adults seriously ill.
-Over 400,000 New Zealanders, mostly between the ages of 10 and 29, are at risk of catching measles in an outbreak.
+Many New Zealanders, mostly between the ages of 10 and 29, are at risk of catching measles in an outbreak.
 You need two doses of MMR vaccine to be best protected.

 Catching rubella when you’re pregnant can cause miscarriage or serious birth defects.